cega-fi/careers/frontend/instructions.md

 ### User Story: As a defi degen user

 * I want to see a summary of total deposits and transactions
-  * Page should show the sum of deposits in dollars (two decimals) across chains (labeled as TVL)
+  * Page should show the sum of deposits in dollars (two decimals) across chains (labeled as TVL) less withdrawals
   * Page should load even if no chain is specified / wallet connected
 * I want to connect my wallet
   * I should be able to choose what chain I want to connect to